alpin11/coreshop-advanced-inventory-bundle/README.md

 This Bundle adds some simple but effective changes to the availability checker.
 It requires the [coreshop/inventory-bundle](https://github.com/coreshop/inventory-bundle) repository which will be installed automatically.

+## TO DOs

+✅ Register custom availability checkers as services

+➡️ Add a basic toolkit for cached availability checking (e.g fetching stock levels from API)

 ## Installation

 #### 1. Composer